ootbingo/oot-bingo-generator/doc/BALANCING.md

 ### Filters

-The synergies of almost all the columns on the sheet get combined as just described.
+Almost all synergy categories get combined as just described.
 But there are a few that work differently.
-These are columns where the first row with **synergy filters** contains a filter.
+These are the categories where the first cell of the column contains a filter.
 A filter starts with the word `min` or `max`, followed by a positive or negative number.
 If the word is `min`, you look at the lowest numbers, and if it's `max`, you look at the highest.
 The filter `min 2` means that you take the lowest 2 synergies.
 If the filter is `max 1`, you take the highest synergy.
 For negative numbers, you take everything *except* for an amount at the end.
 So `min 2` means that you take all the lowest synergies, but leave out the highest 2.
 And `max 1` means you take all the highest synergies and leave out the lowest value.
 Take a look at the example in the table before.

-Note that columns on the sheet without a synergy filter all implicitly use the filter `min -1`, since the standard way of combining synergies is removing the highest value.
+Note that categories on the sheet without a synergy filter all implicitly use the filter `min -1`, since the standard way of combining synergies is removing the highest value.

 So what's the point of these custom filters?
-Take the `legitlacs` column for example, which aims to prevent free light arrows.
+Take the `legitlacs` category for example, which aims to prevent free light arrows.
 It has a synergy value of *100* for Beat Shadow, Beat Spirit and Light Arrow goals.
 If the standard filter of `min -1` were applied, only one out of those three could appear in a row.
 But two out of these three would also be okay, since only all three together result in Light Arrows being free.
-Therefore, this column has a filter of `min -2`, which removes the two highest synergies.
+Therefore, `legitlacs` has a filter of `min -2`, which removes the two highest synergies.
 Beat Shadow and Beat Spirit can appear together, or Light Arrow and Beat Shadow for example.
 In those cases, both synergies are removed.
 But if all three appear, one synergy of 100 remains, which is always too high for the generator to allow.